 New World Primate Caregiver/Documentarian at Pacific Primate Sanctuary

-This is truly a Sanctuary, a beautiful place for someone with a background and interest in animal husbandry, welfare and conservation, exotic veterinary medicine, biology, and related fields, who is a mature team player with respect for others.
-We need a good, clear communicator (written and spoken English), and coordinator with a minimal personal agenda, who seeks mutual growth for all and is able to make a long-term commitment to the primates and the staff.
-The Pacific Primate Sanctuary Internship is an in-depth, all-encompassing, immersion experience.
-This is more than a full-time position and includes on-call duties.
-A one-year commitment is requested.
+The committee would welcome a mature team player with respect for others, an articulate communicator (written and spoken English) and coordinator, with a minimal personal agenda, who seeks mutual growth for all and is able to make a long-term commitment to the primates and the staff.

-The residency requires a self-starter and hard worker, someone who is humble, compassionate, self-reliant, organized, professional, computer literate (Mac), open to learning, capable of problem-solving, and completing a task.
-We need someone who can function independently as well as in a group.
-Our Resident Intern would need to be physically fit, with no communicable diseases or criminal record, who would enjoy a rural lifestyle with simple amenities.
-Citizens of foreign countries must secure their own visas and permits independently.
+The position requires a self-starter and hard worker, someone who is humble, compassionate, self-reliant, organized, professional, computer literate, open to learning, capable of problem-solving and completing a task.
+An applicant must be able to function independently as well as in a group.
+The resident intern should be physically fit, with no communicable diseases or criminal record.
+This position is suitable for someone who would enjoy a rural lifestyle with simple amenities.
+Citizens of foreign countries will need to secure their own visas and permits independently.

-Pacific Primate Sanctuary is a 501(C)(3) nonprofit organization.
-Our staff is made up of 3-7 local volunteer caregivers, 1-4 resident Interns, and an off-site support system of veterinary and other professionals.
-Since the well-being of the monkeys is our primary focus, they are not on exhibit, the facility is not open to the public, and they are not subjected to any medical research.
-As a result, our organization is not eligible for funding from any governmental agencies nor do we receive funds from admission, as would a public zoo.
-Therefore, we must rely solely on donations from compassionate individuals and organizations.
+As no medical research is conducted, our organization is not eligible for funding from any governmental agencies, nor do we receive funds from admission, as public zoos do.
+Therefore, we must rely solely upon donations from compassionate individuals and organizations.
 Our operating budget is extremely small.
-Financial independence for personal expenses is required (estimated by interns to be approximately $35-$50 a week).
+Financial independence for personal expenses would be required (estimated by Interns to be between $35-$50 per week).

-Please begin making application for the position by submitting the following: your letter of intent in making application, your resume/CV, and three Letters of reference (from instructors, employers etc.).
-All documents should be sent via email (email@example.com) as they become available.
-The PPS Team looks forward to hearing from you.
+Please begin making application for the position by submitting the following, via e-mail: your letter of intent, your resume/cv, the completed volunteer intern application, and three letters of reference (from instructors, employers etc.).

 Pacific Primate Sanctuary, Inc.